 You know what?

-If every week I go shopping, grocery shopping, and every week I see the same guy stocking the shelves, and every week I go to the drugstore, and and we if we didn't have everybody bringing New York the food and the medicine and those stores open, guess what?
+If every week I go shopping, grocery shopping, and every week I see the same guy stocking the shelves, and every week I go to the drugstore, and if we didn't have everybody bringing New York the food and the medicine and those stores open, guess what?

 New York wouldn't have survived.

-So they never shut down, and then you know, this this kid that we're gonna have on at the bottom of the hour.
+And then, you know, this kid that we're going to have on at the bottom of the hour, I mean, this kid worked every single day.

 Every single time I went to the store, I saw him.